Guest Blog By VeganAcneSufferers

 The science on gluten sensitivity is evolving and we're learning new information on the condition regularly.
 New research suggests that gluten alone may not be responsible for the symptoms produced by the condition currently called gluten sensitivity.
 Instead, it is showing that perhaps FODMAPs (stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols), a group of poorly digested carbohydrates, may be the cause of the symptoms instead.
 It is also important to note that wheat, barley and rye — gluten-containing grains — are all high in FODMAPs.

-Gibson, who spear-headed the research solidifying gluten-sensitivity as a real condition, went on in 2013 to publish anotherstudy indicating that it perhaps wasn't just the gluten to blame.
+Gibson, who spear-headed the research solidifying gluten-sensitivity as a real condition, went in to publish another study indicating that it perhaps wasn't just the gluten to blame.
 This second study included people with non-Celiac gluten sensitivity and people with IBS.
 The subjects were put on a low FODMAP diet and when gluten was reintroduced only 8% of them showed negative gluten symptoms.
 These findings show that perhaps FODMAPs may be the cause of the symptoms together with gluten.

 Sensitivity to a FODMAP item tends to happen when you eat a FODMAP ingredient in ultra-concentrated amounts – think high-fructose corn syrup and added sugars in processed foods like pastries, pies, biscuits and cakes, which by the way also contain gluten (as well as gluten-based additives to improve texture).
 Since acne is affected by insulin spikes and high GI foods, it's also possible that the gluten is just an unwilling accomplice.